 Recently added features include Date from Home, which lets you video chat with users you’ve already exchanged messages with.

 There was no way we could discuss the best dating apps without mentioning the granddaddy of them all.
 Match was at the top of the dating game long before dating apps like Tinder existed, and its experience shows.
 Signup is simple but can take a little time — it involves entering your details, answering a few questions about your preferences, and adding a couple of photos.
 Facebook registration isn’t needed, thankfully.

 Match’s version of flirting is sending someone a “wink,” and you can search through the Match database to find winkable people.
 The service will also provide you with daily personalized matches, which take your interests into consideration.
-There’s also a personalized dating coach that sends recommendations of people who match your desires.
+There’s also a personalized dating coach that sends recommendations of people who match your desires — one of the most popular features mentioned in user reviews.
 The Match interface is also pretty sleek and minimalist, but it’s not as easy to use as, say, Tinder.
 It uses a set of tabs that run along the top of the display (Matches, Search, Viewed Me, and Mixer), which break up the service’s various functions.
 It’s not an overly complicated app, but it does take a few minutes to get used to.

 However, to make the most of Match, you’re going to need a subscription, which can get a little pricey — the cheapest option currently available will run you $24 a month for 12 months.
 If you don’t want to sign up for a year, it’ll cost $32 a month for three months or $27 a month for six months.
 Is it worth it?
 Probably — a premium subscription does allow you to see who’s recently looked at your profile and who has liked your pictures, and it includes a host of other features.

 The app’s latest updates include the option to start free conversations with your Top Picks.